Adva Rodogovsky Trauma and Loss Therapy

 People come to me for help on a wide range of issues.
 Here are a few of the more common difficulties that can be supported through counselling:

-Sometimes after experiencing traumatic incidents individuals report that they feel tensed, being on guard, constantly or on edge.
-Some have difficulty concentrating; struggle to fall asleep or stay asleep; They may feel irritable or angry, or find themselves experiencing aggressive outbursts.
-Others engage in risky, reckless, or destructive behaviour.
+Clients who experience PTSD may report feeling tense, intrusive memories, hypervigilance, being on guard, emotional numbness or avoidance of trauma.
+Many report difficulty concentrating; struggle to fall asleep or stay asleep; They may feel irritable or angry, or find themselves experiencing aggressive outbursts.
+Others engage in risky, reckless, or destructive behaviour or struggle to be in relationships.

 If you find yourself in these description counselling can be exceptionally helpful in finding inner strength and in rebuilding our lives and learning to live with the traumatic events.